RakhithJK/dbeaver-cloudbeaver-wiki/AWS-Overview.md

 After launching EC2 instance based on CloudBeaver IAM, open the page `http:://EE2_IP/` where `EE2_IP` is the IP address of your new EC2 machine.
 On the first page you will see [[server configuration wizard|Administration]].

+You can connect to your EC2 instance using SSH.
+You need to specify SSH keypair during EC2 instance launch.
+You can use user name `ubuntu` to connect.

 ## Docker image

 Not yet supported.
 We are working on the new docker image for the AWS version of CloudBeaver.